gavinmcdermott/js-libp2p-pstn/README.md

 # libp2p pstn

 The Libp2p Pubsub Testnet (`libp2p-pstn`) is a utility for initializing arbitrary networks of [libp2p nodes](https://github.com/libp2p/js-libp2p) connected by some topology.
-It provides useful benchmarking tools for designing and implementing p2p pubsub/messaging strategies.
+It provides useful benchmarking tools for designing and implementing p2p pubsub/messaging strategies and is composed of [modules from the `libp2p-pstn-*` ecosystem](https://github.com/gavinmcdermott/js-libp2p-pstn#ecosystem).

 ## Install